Calala

 Population growth drivers in Calala are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, Calala's population is estimated at around 5,041, reflecting an increase of 464 people since the 2021 Census.
-This growth represents a 10.1% rise from the previous population count of 4,577.
-The change is inferred from AreaSearch's estimate of 4,870 residents following examination of ABS ERP data released in June 2024 and an additional 248 validated new addresses since the Census date.
-This results in a density ratio of 78 persons per square kilometer, indicating significant space per person and potential room for further development.
-Calala's growth since the 2021 census exceeded that of its SA4 region (4.9%) and the Rest of NSW, marking it as a growth leader in the area.
-Natural growth contributed approximately 44.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Calala's population is estimated at around 5,041 as of Feb 2026.
+This reflects an increase of 464 people since the 2021 Census, which reported a population of 4,577 people.
+The change is inferred from AreaSearch's estimation of the resident population at 4,870 following examination of the latest ERP data release by the ABS in June 2024 and an additional 248 validated new addresses since the Census date.
+This level of population equates to a density ratio of 78 persons per square kilometer.
+The suburb's 10.1% growth since the 2021 census exceeded the SA4 region (4.9%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for Calala was primarily driven by natural growth contributing approximately 44.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a median increase just below Australia's regional areas, with Calala expected to increase by 573 persons to 2041, reflecting a gain of 7.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends indicate a population increase just below the median of Australia's regional areas, with Calala expected to increase by 586 persons to 2041 based on aggregated SA2-level projections, reflecting an 8.2% total gain over the 17 years.

 Frequently Asked Questions - Population